-I am pleased to present the annual report on the operations of the Federal Circuit Court Court of Australia for the financial year ending 30 June 2018, in accordance with Section 117 of the Federal Circuit Court of Australia Act 1999.
+I am pleased to present the annual report on the operations of the Federal Circuit Court of Australia for the financial year ending 30 June 2019, in accordance with Section 117 of the Federal Circuit Court of Australia Act 1999.

-A report on the provision of corporate services and the financial statements are included as part of the Federal Court of Australia’s 2017–18 annual report.
-This is due to the Courts Administration Legislation Amendment Act 2016 which amended a number of Acts in order to adjust the courts’ governance structures to support shared services and bring the courts into a single administrative entity under the Public Governance, Performance and Accountability Act 2013 and a single statutory agency under the Public Service Act 1999.
+A report on the provision of corporate services and the financial statements are included as part of the Federal Court of Australia’s 2018–19 annual report.
+This is due to the Courts Administration Legislation Amendment Act 2016 that amended a number of Acts in order to adjust the courts’ governance structure to support shared services and bring the courts into a single administrative entity under the Public Governance, Performance and Accountability Act 2013 and a single statutory agency under the Public Service Act 1999.

 Apply and uphold the rule of law for litigants in the Federal Circuit Court of Australia through more informal and streamlined resolution of family law and general federal law matters according to law, through the encouragement of appropriate dispute resolution processes and through the effective management of the administrative affairs of the Court.

-PART 1: The Chief Judge’s overview highlighting significant issues and initiatives the Court has undertaken during the reporting year as well as developments during 2017–18.
+Part 1 The year in review - Highlights significant issues and initiatives the Court has undertaken during the reporting year as well as developments during 2018–19.

-PART 3: The work of the Court in 2017–18 reports on how the Court performed during the period against the outcome and related program.
+Part 3 The work of the Court - Reports on how the Court performed during the period against the outcome and related program.

-PART 6: Indexes include the list or requirements and alphabetical index.
+Part 6 Indexes - Includes the list of requirements and alphabetical index.

-Acronyms and abbreviations and a glossary of court-specific terms are on page IX-XII.
+Acronyms and abbreviations and a glossary of court-specific terminology are on pages iv–vi.

-An electronic version of this annual report is available from the Federal Circuit Court website (http://www.federalcircuitcourt.gov.au/annual-report).
+An electronic version of this annual report is available from the Court’s website at www.federalcircuitcourt.gov.au/annual-report.